cnorick/nathanorick.com/_posts/detecting-visitors-in-home-assistant/2024-07-29-detecting-visitors-in-home-assistant.md

 ---
-title: "Detecting Visitors in Home Assistant by Counting Devices on the Guest Network"
+title: "Detecting Visitors with Home Assistant by Counting Devices on the Guest Network"
 tags:
  - home assistant
  - visitors